-The standards on auditing, review, other assurance, quality control and related services are aimed towards delivery of high-quality audits by improving the quality of practice by professional accountants and ultimately increase public confidence in financial reporting.
+The standards on auditing, review, other assurance, quality control, and related services are aimed towards the delivery of high-quality audits by improving the quality of practice by professional accountants and ultimately increasing public confidence in financial reporting.

 Some of the underlying principles of the Standards on auditing are elaborated below:

-The standards on auditing issued by the ICAI are applicable to audit of all entities.
-That is, the nature, size, legal form of the entity is irrelevant while applying these standards.
+The standards on auditing issued by the ICAI are applicable to the audit of all entities.
+That is, the nature, size, and legal form of the entity are irrelevant while applying these standards.
 Simply put: “An Audit is an Audit”.
-The International Federation of Accountants (IFAC) has in its Policy Position 2 mentioned that “IFAC considers that high quality auditing standards should be, and in fact are, capable of being applied to the audits of the financial statements of entities of all sizes.”
+The International Federation of Accountants (IFAC) has in its Policy Position 2 mentioned that “IFAC considers that high-quality auditing standards should be, and in fact are, capable of being applied to the audits of the financial statements of entities of all sizes.”

 An audit requires the auditor to perform procedures to obtain sufficient appropriate audit evidence to be able to draw reasonable conclusions on which to base the auditor’s opinion.
-The auditor applies professional judgement in deciding which procedures are to be performed.
-This requires the auditor to rely on their knowledge, training and experience and professional skepticism.
+The auditor applies professional judgment in deciding which procedures are to be performed.
+This requires the auditor to rely on their knowledge, training and experience, and professional skepticism.

 The standards on auditing refer to the concept of materiality.
 Information is considered material if its omission or misstatement has the potential to influence the economic decisions of users taken on the basis of the financial statements.
 Materiality is relative to the size and particular circumstances of individual companies.
 Determining materiality involves the exercise of professional judgment by the auditor.

 Standards on auditing in the series 500-599 provide detailed guidance on obtaining sufficient and appropriate audit evidence.
-This includes guidance on external confirmations, sampling, specific areas such observation of physical verification of inventories, accounting estimates, related parties among others.
+This includes guidance on external confirmations, sampling, and specific areas such as observation of physical verification of inventories, accounting estimates, and related parties among others.

 Audit Documentation is the record of audit procedures performed (including audit planning), relevant audit evidence obtained, and conclusions the auditor reached.
-Terms such as ‘working papers’ or ‘workpapers’ are sometimes used for audit documentation.
-While SA 230 “Audit Documentation” provides detailed and general guidance on the audit documentation, most standards on auditing require specific documentation to be done by the auditor.
+Terms such as ‘working papers’ or ‘work papers’ are sometimes used for audit documentation.
+While SA 230 “Audit Documentation” provides detailed and general guidance on audit documentation, most standards on auditing require specific documentation to be done by the auditor.